naoshibaikyu/cyborgresistance/epilogues/special/CR_XMAS_2017_ACT_IV.md

 GhostPastShocked: ...

-SpikeAloof: ...
+Spike Aloof: ...

 HornetGiddy: HAHAHAHAHA!
 NOW I CAN-

-TornadoAnnoyed: Violent.
+Tornado Annoyed: Violent.
 Oil.
 Acknowledge that Hornet harmed the Space Man.
 Yes?

 GhostPast: What is wrong with you?!